 In BP21, we reclassified the costs of a number of services from Investment to MTB due to their enduring nature.
 We also highlighted to customers that services delivered under the Timely and Open Data investment would be reclassified in this plan for the same reasons.
-We received feedback from customers that they would prefer costs associated with the Data Discovery Platform (DDP) core releases element (£0.3m in 2023/24 and 2024/25) to remain in investment and therefore we have amended this draft accordingly.
+We received feedback from customers in the first consultation that they would prefer costs associated with the Data Discovery Platform (DDP) core releases element (£0.3m in 2023/24 and 2024/25) to remain in investment and therefore we amended the second draft accordingly and the position is unchanged in this final draft.